The Stations of the Canon

 For example, if you have "Harry Potter

 raised by someone else" Fan Fic, you must cross over the Stations of The Letter From Hogwarts, The Visit To Diagon Alley, The Trip To Hogwarts, The Sorting Hat, and, depending on how you play things, The Troll, all the way up to The Confrontation With Quirrell/Voldemort — all iconic moments that establish key points of the setting or characterization as the fandom knows it.
+In most cases, the reason for doing this is to show just how

 Sometimes (but not always) this brings up Fridge Logic